About Journal

 - Review Articles: Submissions of review articles covering topics of current interest are welcome and encouraged.
 Review Articles are also peer-reviewed.

-- Author will get their acceptance/rejection notification within 2-3 months of submitting the paper.
+- The author will receive a notification of acceptance or rejection within 4-6 months of submitting the article.

 Bibliographic Information